Fiji Reports More COVID-19 Cases - UrduPoint

 Fiji Reports More COVID-19 Cases

-SUVA, June 3 (UrduPoint / Pakistan Point News - 3rd Jun, 2022 ) --:Fijians are being urged to remain vigilant as the Health Ministry has recorded 59 more new cases of COVID-19 since Monday, raising the total number of cases to 158 cases this week.
+SUVA, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2022 ) --::Fijians are being urged to remain vigilant as the Health Ministry has recorded 59 more new cases of COVID-19 , raising the total number of cases to 158 cases this week.

 According to the Fijivillage news website on Friday, 24 cases were recorded on Tuesday, 16 cases were recorded on Wednesday and 19 cases were recorded in the 24-hour period ending Thursday.